NguyenDuyNghia19406c/portfolio-site/content/pages/projects/project-two.md

 colors: colors-a
 layout: ProjectLayout
 date: '2021-08-01'
+description: >-
-description: 'This is the big academic project that I experienced. '
+  This is the big academic project that I experienced.
+My team achieved a several honored awards from this.
 featuredImage:
   type: ImageBlock
   url: /images/5c16fe82a43d64633d2c.jpg